csev/dj4e/assn/dj4e_hello.md

-* If you did not make a direct to template path, edit the `home/views.py` file to produce a view that says "Hello World ... " and some additional text about cats and/or any text that the autograder is asking for.
+* If you did not make a direct to template path, edit the `home/views.py` file to produce a view that says "Hello World ... " and some additional text about cats and/or any text or meta tag that the autograder is asking for.

 Once your project is working, you probably want to check it into github and make a tag named 'hello_world'.